-- FPGA Array Probe Points When checked, Libero SoC exports Live and Active probes information (<design>probe.db file) into the .ddb container file. - FPGA Array Memory Blocks When checked, Libero SoC exports information about FPGA memories (<design> sii_block.db) into the .ddb container file: - o names and addresses of the memory blocks instantiated by the design - o data formats selected by the user in thedesign - sNVM When checked, Libero SoC exports sNVM components. - Security This contains the security locks, keys, and security policy information needed for debug.
+- FPGA Array Memory Blocks When checked, Libero SoC exports information about FPGA memories (<design>\sii\block.db) into the \.ddb container file: - names and addresses of the memory blocks instantiated by the design - · data formats selected by the user in the design - sNVM When checked, Libero SoC exports sNVM components. - Security This contains the security locks, keys, and security policy information needed for debug.
 This may be default or custom security (<design>.spm file).
-It is hidden if security is not supported for the device. - Display DPK or UPK1 in SmartDebug This option is enabled only when custom security is provided, and is unchecked by default. - JTAG Chain (device chain information configured using Programming Connectivity and Interface in Libero) When checked, Libero SoC exports chain data including devices, their programming files if loaded, device properties, and so on (<design>.pro file).
-If JTAG chain is unchecked, the default JTAG chain with Libero design device only is added to the .ddc file. - Programmer Settings (<design>.pro file) If Programmer Settings is unchecked, the default programmer settings are added to the .ddc file. - Device I/O States During Programming (<design>.ios file) This setting is used by some SmartDebug features, for example, for programming sNVM.
+It is hidden if security is not supported for the device. - Display DPK or UPK1 in SmartDebug This option is enabled only when custom security is provided, and is unchecked by default. - JTAG Chain (device chain information configured using Programming Connectivity and Interface in Libero).
+When checked, Libero SoC exports chain data including devices, their programming files if loaded, device properties, and so on (<design>.pro file).
+If JTAG chain is unchecked, the default JTAG chain with Libero design device only is added to the \.ddc file. - Programming Options set with Configure Programming Options tool- Displays the Design version and Back Level version set in the Configure Programming Options Wizard.
+They are read only options and cannot be modified. - Programming Options set with Configure Programming Options tool- Displays the Design version and Back Level version set in the Configure Programming Options Wizard.
+They are read only options and cannot be modified. - Device I/O States During Programming (<design>.ios file) This setting is used by some SmartDebug features, for example, for programming sNVM.
 It is NOT used during device programming in SmartDebug; programming files used to program devices already have I/O states data.